Jeffrey Skolnick: Odijk-Skolnick-Fixman electrostatic persistence length

 Skolnick's Ph.D. thesis " “Investigations on a Rod Like Polyelectrolyte Model", along with Fixman and Odijk, developed a theory for the electrostatic persistence length in polyelectrolytes now known as the Odijk-Skolnick-Fixman electrostatic persistence length which is still considered the classical benchmark.

 Education

 Skolnick graduated summa cum laude from Washington University in 1975 with a Bachelor of Arts degree in chemistry.
 After Washington University, he moved on to Yale, where he graduated with a Master of Philosophy in Chemistry in 1977 and a Ph.D. in Chemistry just one year later in 1978.

 His Ph.D. thesis, “Investigations on a Rod Like Polyelectrolyte Model”, focused on polymer statistical mechanics with Dr. Marshall Fixman.
 The methods described by Skolnick and Fixman and independently developed by Theo Odijk are still used as the basis for the electrostatic persistence length of polyelectrolytes.

 Academic Recognition

 Awards

 Skolnick has been recognized as a Fellow with the American Association for the Advancement of Science, the Biophysical Society, and the St. Louis Academy of Science.
 He has also been awarded an Alfred P. Sloan Research Fellowship.
+Skolnick was awarded the Southeastern Universities Research Association’s (SURA) 2014 Distinguished Scientist Award.
+In 2020, Skolnick was appointed Regents Professor in the University of Georgia system, the highest honor for a professor acknowledging their national and international scholarship.
+He was selected for a Regents Professor renewal in 2026.